-Our revenues were \$7.9 million and \$4.9 million during the three months ended June 30, 2007 and 2006, respectively, and we had net losses of \$2.2 million and \$2.7 million for the same periods, respectively.
+Our revenues were \$8.9 million and \$7.1 million during the three months ended March 31, 2008 and 2007, respectively, and we had net losses of \$1.9 million and \$2.7 million for the same periods, respectively.
 We generate revenues through technology development services provided under contractual arrangements, product sales and license fees.
 Historically, our technology development revenues have accounted for a large and growing proportion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our technology development revenues grew from \$4.1 million to \$5.9 million for the three months ended June 30, 2006 and 2007, respectively.
+Our technology development revenues grew from \$5.3 million to \$6.6 million for the three months ended March 31, 2007 compared to the three months ended March 31, 2008.
 We regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
-The approximate value of our backlog was \$24.8 million as of June 30, 2007.
+The approximate value of our backlog was \$27.6 million as of March 31, 2008.

-Revenues from product sales currently represent a smaller proportion of our total revenues, and, historically, we have derived most of these revenues from the sales of our instrumentation and test and measurement products, including products that make use of light-transmitting optical fibers, or fiber optics.
+Revenues from product sales currently represent a smaller proportion of our total revenues, and, historically, we have derived most of these revenues from the sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
 License revenues associated with our proprietary technologies have been significant in prior years.
-Although we have been successful in licensing certain technology, we do not currently earn significant license revenues.
-However, over time we do intend to gradually increase such revenues.
-In the near term, we expect revenues from product sales to increase because of growth in our existing instrumentation and test and measurement products and because of growth in new product lines, particularly medial device products.
+In the near term, we expect revenues from product sales to increase primarily in areas associated with our fiber optic instrumentation and test and measurement platforms.
 We also expect to increase our investments in product development and commercialization, which we anticipate will lead to increased product sales growth.
 In the future, we expect that revenues from product sales will represent a larger proportion of our total revenues and that as we develop and commercialize new products, these revenues will reflect a broader and more diversified mix of products.

-In connection with becoming a public company, we have and will continue to incur significant additional expenses such as audit fees, professional fees, increased directors' and officers' insurance, advisory board and board of directors compensation, and expenses related to hiring additional personnel and expanding our administrative functions.
-Many of these expenses were not incurred by us in prior periods.
-In addition, upon receiving the net proceeds from our initial public offering, we implemented a strategy for expansion that has significantly increased our operating expenses and will likely continue to result in substantial losses.
-We incurred consolidated net losses of approximately \$4.9 million and \$4.8 million for the six month periods ended June 30, 2007 and 2006, respectively.
-We expect to continue to incur significant additional expenses as we expand our business, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
+We incurred consolidated net losses of approximately \$1.9 million and \$2.7 million for the three month periods ended March 31, 2008 and 2007, respectively.
+We expect to continue to incur significant additional expenses as we expand our business, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with public reporting and compliance obligations.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
-As a result, we expect that we will continue to incur losses in 2007 and that these losses could be substantial.
+As a result, we expect that we will continue to incur losses in 2008 and that these losses could be substantial.

-As a result of the adoption of the provisions of the Financial Accounting Standards Board's revised Statement of Financial Accounting Standards No. 123 Share-Based Payment (SFAS No. 123R), our operating expenses for 2006 and to date for fiscal year 2007 include stock-based compensation charges.
-We recorded stock-based compensation charges of \$0.6 million for the three months ended June 30, 2007.
-We also expect to record an aggregate stock-based compensation charge for stock options granted through June 30, 2007 of \$6.5 million to be recognized over years 2007 through 2011.
+Our operating expenses include stock-based compensation charges.
+We recorded stock-based compensation charges of \$0.8 million for the three months ended March 31, 2008.
+We also expect to record an aggregate stock-based compensation charge for stock options granted through March 31, 2008 of \$5.0 million to be recognized in future periods through 2013.